learn-co-curriculum/swift-collection-types/README.md

 Uses of the keywords `T`, `Element`, and `Item` denote a *generic*.
 There is no meaningful distinction between the terms and you will see all three of them in various documents, both from Apple and from answers and blogs written by outside developers.

 We'll discuss generics in further detail in upcoming lessons.
-The effect of this is that the compiler gives individual instances of these collections knowledge of their membership types when they are declared, but otherwise the collection types themselves work exactly the same way whether they are told that they hold `Int`s, or `String`s, or anything else.
+The effect of this is that the compiler knows the types that each individual instance of a collection contains, but otherwise the collection types themselves work in exactly the same ways whether they are told that they hold `Int`s, or `String`s, or anything else.

 ### `let` versus `var`